Building your home in the mountains: Why high-quality materials matter more than ever

 Wood: A material making a considered return

 As a construction material, wood has natural insulating properties and adapts well to temperature variations.
 It performs exceptionally well in mountain environments, ensuring improved indoor comfort and lower energy requirements when compared to concrete-heavy structures.
-It also has lower embodied carbon – that is CO2 emissions over the material and construction lifecycle – when compared to steel and concrete, making it a far more environmentally conscious choice of building material.
+It also has lower embodied carbon – the CO2 emissions over the material and construction lifecycle – when compared to steel and concrete, making it a far more environmentally conscious choice of building material.
 When used for flooring, ceilings, and structural accents, wood also enhances both comfort and long-term value.

 That said, any wood used to build your mountain home needs to be treated with care.
 To begin with, it needs to be treated adequately against moisture and pests; untreated wood can decay or be attacked by termites, resulting in weakened structural integrity over time.
 Quality, seasoned timber might also cost a little more than sub-optimal alternatives – but, overall, it offers much better value.